Softmotions/aws4/README.md

 # AWS API client library in pure C

-*Under active development*
+AWS4 is a C client library used for signing and sending requests to AWS HTTP APIs.

-AWS4 is an low level client library used for signing and sending to Amazon Webservices HTTP API.
+Also it offers a simple DynamoDB client API.

 ## Prerequisites